 Others love to use just plain, ground, decarbed cannabis in their edibles rather than infusing or making a tincture.

-That is PERFECTLY OKAY and you should continue to enjoy cannabis any way you like it.
+That is perfectly OK, and you should continue to enjoy cannabis any way you like it.

 About Emily